 - I have an additional master’s in theology with a focus on spirituality of the body.

 - I have over 20 years of personal experience and training in meditation, mindfulness, and compassion.

-- I am a Somatic Experiencing® Practitioner with extensive training in how to truly build capacity within the nervous system and experience working with clients to properly understand trauma and effectively resolve it and heal.
+- I am a Somatic Experiencing® Psychotherapist with extensive training in how to truly build capacity within the nervous system and experience working with clients to effectively relate to stress and heal trauma.

-- I have worked in a variety of settings and with a wide-range of clients – from being the Wellness Counselor for faculty and staff at Georgetown University and facilitating mindfulness-based wellness programs for them, to working in elementary schools…from working with disadvantaged populations with complex trauma, to being in faith-based settings, nonprofits, women’s empowerment organizations, and business.
+- I have worked in a variety of settings – from being the Wellness Counselor for faculty and staff at Georgetown University and facilitating mindfulness-based wellness programs for them, to working in elementary schools…from working with disadvantaged populations with complex trauma, to being in faith-based settings and for-profit organizations.

 What my therapy clients have to say